zaksabeast/PokemonRNGGuides/guides/Sun and Moon/Egg RNG Without Masuda Method or Shiny Charm.md

 ---
-title: "Egg RNG Guide without Masuda and/or Shiny Charm"
+title: 'Egg RNG Guide without Masuda and/or Shiny Charm'
-description: "RNG for eggs without using Masuda Method and without the Shiny Charm"
+description: 'RNG for eggs without using Masuda Method and without the Shiny Charm'
-slug: "retail-sm-egg-no-mmsc"
+slug: 'retail-sm-egg-no-mmsc'
 ---

 ## How is this different than using the Masuda Method and/or Shiny Charm?